iTech75/SWE545HW2/README.md

 Version 1
 ---------
-Folder Name: \Version1
+Folder Name: \ZeroMQTestSoln\ZeroMQTest\Version1
-To Start Server: please run \Version1\StartServer.bat To Start Client: please run \Version1\StartClient.bat
+To Start Server: please run StartServer.bat
+To Start Client: please run StartClient.bat

 You may start as many as clients you want...